Artist Residencies

 We welcome artists of ALL mediums to apply for our residency program.
 We are currently booked through June 2026 and will be considering applications for July-September 2026.
 Please apply using this form.
 Email info@scribbleartworkshop.com if you have any questions.

-We are excited to announce our first resident artist for October-December 2025, Andi Newberry.
+We are excited to announce our resident artist for January-March, Julie Rothschild.